vietmap-company/vietmap-react-native-demo/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+# Introduce
+### This project contains some examples of what you can build with Vietmap React-Native SDK.
+Some features will built into this project are showing a simple map, adding a marker, line, and shape (polygon), and changing the map style programmatically.
 # Configuration
 - Create `vietmap_config.tsx` file in the root folder
-- In this file, copy and paste below code to run the project
+- In this file, copy and paste the below code to run the project
 ```tsx
 export const vietmapAPIKey = 'YOUR_API_KEY_HERE';